Chart Color Schemes

 Residential development activity is lower than average in Rouse Hill - Beaumont Hills according to AreaSearch's national comparison of local real estate markets

-Rouse Hill - Beaumont Hills averaged approximately 154 new dwelling approvals annually over the past five financial years, from FY21 to FY25, totaling 774 homes.
-In FY26, one home has been approved so far.
-On average, 1.3 new residents arrived per new home each year during these five years, indicating balanced supply and demand with stable market conditions.
+Rouse Hill - Beaumont Hills averaged approximately 154 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 774 homes were approved during this period, with an additional 5 approved so far in FY26.
+On average, 1.3 new residents arrived per new home each year between FY21 and FY25, indicating a balanced supply and demand that maintained stable market conditions.
 However, recent data shows an increase to 24 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 Frequently Asked Questions - Development